public.jpg

 The 50K consists of a single clockwise loop offering seemingly endless breathtaking views along entire course, and mile for mile is truly one of the most scenic, remote and unique trail races in the North America.
 Runners are treated to panoramic views of Mt.
 Rainier, Mt.
 Adams, Mt.
 St. Helens and Mt.
 Hood, as well as the majestic Mt.
 Margaret Backcountry's many high lakes, creeks, craggy ridgelines and miles and miles of sweet single-track trails.

 THIS IS A DIFFICULT RACE.
-This very challenging and remote mountain trail race should not be taken lightly and is a graduate-level 50K course (see experience requirement below).
+This very challenging and remote mountain trail race should not be taken lightly and is an advanced-level 50K course (see experience requirement below).
 Much of the route is on remote, narrow, steep backcountry trails with minimal access and rugged sections seeing infrequent maintenance.
 There is also significant distance between aid stations.
-Race entrants who insufficiently train are jeopardizing their safety and unfairly overburdening the event’s volunteers and safety resources—you have been warned.
-Bottom line, only attempt this race if you’re in top fitness, self-reliant and prepared for the challenge… this course humbles everyone who attempts it.
+Race participants who insufficiently train and/or inadequately hydrate or fuel during the race are jeopardizing their safety and unfairly overburdening the event’s volunteers and safety resources—you have been warned.
+Bottom line, only attempt this race if you’re in top fitness, very self-reliant and prepared for this remote mountain challenge… this course humbles everyone who attempts it.

 Total elevation gain is 7,600ft and loss is 7,600ft.
 Approximately 98% of the course is on single-track trails and three aid stations are offered.